-The Audit Committee met eight times during 2017 and has a written charter adopted by the Board, which is available on the Company's website, ir.united.com, by following the link "Corporate Governance" and selecting "Audit" under the heading "Governance Documents."
-All of the members of the Audit Committee are independent as defined by the applicable NYSE and SEC standards.
-The Board has determined that each of the Audit Committee members is financially literate, and that each of Messrs.
+The Audit Committee met eight times during 2018 and has a written charter adopted by the Board, which is available on the Company's website, ir.united.com, by following the link "Corporate Governance" and selecting "Audit Committee Charter" under the heading "Governance Documents."
+All of the members of the Audit Committee are independent as defined by the applicable Nasdaq Listing Rules and SEC standards.
+The Board has determined that each of the Audit Committee members satisfies the financial literacy requirements under the Nasdaq Listing Rules, and that each of Ms. Hooper and Messrs.
 Philip and Vitale qualifies as an "audit committee financial expert" as defined by SEC regulations.